pudly/schmopera-hugo/content/articles/charlotte-church-the-latest-voice-in-musics-trump-boycott.md

 ---
-title: Charlotte Church the latest voice in music's Trump boycott
+title: "Charlotte Church the latest voice in music&#039;s Trump boycott"
 ---

 The original Jackie Evancho has spoken out, and guess what?
 I think I've come around completely on my opinion of her.